Information that Investors on this site should know:

 Which types of securities that may be offered on Buy The Block and what risks come with them?

-An offering where equity is provided involves giving BlockVestors a direct ownership interest in the Block Developer such as stock in a corporation, membership interest in a limited liability company, limited partnership interest in a limited partnership, or other form of ownership interest in an entity.
-Equity holders are generally entitled to profits of the Block Developer and may have certain voting rights which allows BlockVestors to help decide decisions made by the Block Developer.
+An offering where equity is provided involves giving BlockVestors a direct ownership interest in the Block Developer such as stock in a corporation, membership interest in a limited liability company, limited partnership interest in a limited partnership, or other forms of ownership interest in an entity.
+Equity holders are generally entitled to profits of the Block Developer and may have certain voting rights which allow BlockVestors to help decide decisions made by the Block Developer.

 While ownership in a Block Developer might seem preferable, equity securities are seen as riskier because many Block Developers are early stage and may not pay out profits anytime soon (if ever!).
 This is especially true given that Block Developer’s projects usually stem from a real estate project, which can take years to generate returns for BlockVestors.
-Additionally, while voting power might seem like a great perk, often times the terms of a given offering will only allow BlockVestors to have a small portion of voting power, which means your voting rights might be negligible at best in impacting the direction of the Block Developer.
+Additionally, while voting power might seem like a great perk, often the terms of a given offering will only allow BlockVestors to have a small portion of voting power, which means your voting rights might be negligible at best in impacting the direction of the Block Developer.
 Lastly, equity offerings may be subject to “dilution” which is the event that occurs if a Block Developer decides to seek further investment rounds from new investors.
 Essentially, these new investors “dilute” the ownership (both in profit sharing and voting power) of the previous investors.

 A debt offering involves the BlockVestors loaning money to a Block Developer.
-Mechanically, a BlockVestor loans the money and in return receives what is known of as a “note.”
+Mechanically, a BlockVestor loans the money and in return receive what is known of as a “note.”
 A “note” is a common term used in the lending industry and will generally entitle the “noteholder” to future interest and principal payments from the Block Developer.
 These payments can be payable in installments, monthly, quarterly, or annually.
 Alternatively, they can be paid as a lump sum with the principal due on the maturity date.
 BlockVestors become creditors of the Block Developer and typically have no voting or management rights.
 Which means that the BlockVestor may not have any power to affect the decisions made by the Block Developer.

 While debt offerings are more predictable than equity offerings in generating returns on a consistent basis, they have limited return potential versus an equity offering.
 Also, if the Block Developer folds or dissolves, it is unlikely that a BlockVestor will be able to recoup the investment amount.
-Since early stage companies, especially those in the real estate industry expect losses for the first few years, they often find it difficult to pay BlockVestors every month or quarter when the cash would be better suited to keep operations progressing.
+Since early-stage companies, especially those in the real estate industry expect losses for the first few years, they often find it difficult to pay BlockVestors every month or quarter when the cash would be better suited to keep operations progressing.
 Therefore, if you are considering an investment in a debt offering, carefully review and understand the terms of the note before investing.

 Convertible Notes seemingly merge the best features of equity offerings and debt offerings.
-Essentially, convertible notes start out as pure debt offerings, but may convert to equity if future events occur.
+Essentially, convertible notes start out as pure debt offerings but may convert to equity if future events occur.
 Most commonly, convertible notes convert to equity upon a future round of financing.
 This may guarantee BlockVestors early returns through the interest payments, with the potential for the future higher upside of being an equity holder.
 Convertible notes are not without their own risks.
 Before conversion, they are subject to the same risks outlined above with debt offerings, and after conversion, they are also subject to the same risks as equity.
 As with any offering, before investing in a convertible debt offering, carefully review and understand the terms of the convertible note before investing.

 What are the risks associated with investing in securities offered and sold on Buy the Block’s site?